kodyvajjha/melancholy-powerlaw/README.md

 In conclusion it has been noted that for the observed data, a power-law with a scaling factor of approximately 2.10 performs only slightly better than a lognormal distribution.

+The files are as follows :

+melancholy.py is an interactive toy script which gives you the option of seeing the most frequent words in The Anatomy of Melancholy.

+melwordfreq.py gives the initial investigation into the data with a histogram of the word frequencies as well as a log-log plot.

+melpowerlaw.py contains most of the hardcore stat with an estimation of the quantity x_min and the scaling parameter alpha.
+It also contains plots for the Complementary Cumulative Distribution Function for the fitted power law.
+Also, as a final step, it includes by comparing the fitted power law with other distributions such as exponential, stretched exponential, positive lognormal and lognormal respectively.
+From this it is concluded that the lognormal distribution is the one which comes closest to the fitted power law.